Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Static dilatonic BHs and other horizonless solutions in EdGB gravity

 Therefore, the main difference between the spectrum of a dilatonic and a Schwarzschild BH comes from the (slightly) different temperature.
 Since the temperature of a dilatonic BH is (slightly) higher than that of a Schwarzschild BH of the same mass, the former evaporates (slightly) faster than the latter.
 Using Eq.~\eqref{massloss}, we estimate that near the minimum mass a dilatonic BH evaporates $\approx 7\%$ and $\approx 14\%$ faster than in GR for scalar and vector modes, respectively.

 Intriguingly, when the dilatonic BH reaches the minimum mass configuration, the graybody factor and temperature are finite and nonvanishing.
-In other words the BH should continue evaporating but, since there are no static BH solutions with lower mass, it is natural to ask towards which state does the BH evolve.
+In other words, the BH should continue evaporating, but since there are no static BH solutions with lower mass, it is natural to ask toward which state the BH evolves.